IntOAgent/IntOAgent/appendix/appendix.md

 ## D. Ethical Considerations

 All experiments and analyses in this study were conducted exclusively for scientific research, with the goal of improving automated vulnerability detection rather than enabling exploitation.
 **Experimental safeguards.** We implemented procedural safeguards throughout the experimental workflow.
-All executions of IntOAgent were confined to isolated sandbox environments based on Docker containers~\cite{docker}.
+All executions of IntOAgent were confined to isolated sandbox environments based on Docker containers (Docker, [https://www.docker.com/](https://www.docker.com/)).
 These sandboxes were configured to prohibit network access and external communication, except for controlled interactions with LLMs.
 This design minimizes the risk of unintended dissemination of sensitive artifacts, including PoC inputs and intermediate analysis data.
 **Responsible disclosure.** All newly identified vulnerabilities were responsibly reported to the respective maintainers and subsequently patched, and all communications followed coordinated disclosure practices.
 Although valid PoC inputs were obtained for all cases, we do not release them publicly prior to the availability of corresponding patches.

 ## E. Threat Model